The future is not what it used to be.

 Even with direct, active evaporative cooler systems, provision of interior thermal mass combined with direct evaporative cooling is a combination that works effectively.
 During the day, the structure can utilize the stored coolth in the walls and floors, and maintain an improved level of comfort while reducing power requirements of direct evaporative cooler system.
 In many areas of the southwest which are considered hot, arid zones, periods of higher humidity renders mechanical evaporative cooling unsatisfactory even when optimized techniques are used.
 A solution to this is the two-stage evaporative cooling system, which has been shown to be an effective alternative to direct evaporative cooling or refrigerated air-conditioning.

-Two-stage evaporative system can also be combined with active and hybrid buy propecia systems using the same storage (rock bed) system for both seasons.
+Two-stage evaporative system can also be combined with active and hybrid solar heating systems using the same storage (rock bed) system for both seasons.
 Working systems have been developed and demonstrated.
 This type of system is necessarily suited for new construction because of the requirement for the rock bed, which is most effectively located beneath the structure.
 It works well during hot, humid periods in the southwest using only slightly more power than direct evaporative cooling and the comfort attained is similar to that of refrigerated air-conditioning.

 A typical system consisting of two evaporative coolers and a large rock bed is shown in Figure 31.
 At night, one evaporative cooler cools the rock bed while the other cools the house using a one-stage evaporative cooler.
 During the day, hot outside air is drawn through the night-cooled rock bed where it is pre-cooled before entering the main house evaporative cooler.
 Since no moisture has been deposited in the rock bed, the pre-cooled air has not had moisture introduced into the house.
-An attractive feature of this type of system is the combining of and cooling systems in order to make the best possible use of components during the entire year.
-An air heater may be used to provide hot air during the season to the rock bed where the rock bed, fans, ducts and many of the control systems are used both during the and cooling season.
+An attractive feature of this type of system is the combining of heating and cooling systems in order to make the best possible use of components during the entire year.
+An air heater may be used to provide hot air during the heating season to the rock bed where the rock bed, fans, ducts and many of the control systems are used both during the heating and cooling season.

 Recuperative and regenerative evaporative cooling options are other methods to produce greater comfort using evaporative cooling.
 These techniques use the relatively cool air exhausted from the structure to improve the performance of the evaporative cooling device.
 Evaporatively cooled water reduces in temperature the ambient air in the heat exchanger without humidification as it enters the structure.
 The cool, dry air warms a few degrees as it passes through the structure and exits through the evaporative cooling device or a cooling structure.
 Since the exiting air is cool and dry, the wet bulb temperature is lower and the water produced by the evaporative cooling device is cooler than if ambient air were used.
 The rock bed heat exchanger and the evaporative cooling device could be combined into a single unit.
 If the rock bed is used to store heat in the winter, the cost effectiveness of the system is improved.